OpusCapita/react-crudeditor/README.md

     resultInstances: state.resultInstances,
     searchableFields: [{
       name: <string, persistent field name>,
-      Component: <function, React Component for rendering Formated Instance's field>,
+      component: <function, React Component for rendering Formated Instance's field>,
-      valuePropName: <string, a name of Component prop with field value>,
+      valuePropName: <string, a name of component's prop with field value>,

       /*
-       * Boolean, whether two react Components for from-to ranging must be rendered.
+       * Boolean, whether two react components for from-to ranging must be rendered.
        * if true, filter field value consists of two keys, "from" and "to",
-       * and two distinct Components are rendered for each of them.
+       * and two distinct components are rendered for each of them.
-       * NOTE: always false for custom Component.
+       * NOTE: always false for custom component.
        */
       isRange: <boolean>